 It is advisable to spray young Giant Hogweed foliage before it flowers in April or May, and new seedlings or any re-growth should be treated in August or September, if necessary.
 Continue to monitor the site each spring and treat new seedlings, which can continue to emerge from seeds for up to ten years.

-When treating Giant Hogweed choose an overcast day and ensure you always wear gloves, cover your arms and legs, wear closed footwear and ideally wear a facemask.
+When treating Giant Hogweed choose an overcast day and ensure you always wear gloves, cover your arms and legs, wear closed footwear and a facemask.

 Cutting Hogweed is never advisable, as the sap can cause severe burns when in contact with skin in sunlight.
-If the weed makes contact with skin, wash it immediately and seek medical advice if you experience any persistent irritation.
+If the weed makes contact with skin, wash it immediately and seek medical advice, and do not expose the area to sunlight for a few days.
+Remember that contaminated clothing and tools are potentially hazardous too, so ensure that everything is washed thoroughly after use.